Sancha Dalton

 A: The time will fly by regardless, so it's essential to prioritize the small things.
 I often refer back to the Compound Effect, which is the principle that small, consistent actions or habits, when sustained over time, can lead to significant results.
 By doing something small every day, those actions accumulate and become life-changing.
 I recommend exploring the '100 Books for CEOs' list each year; just five minutes of listening to these books daily has been incredibly empowering.
 Those five minutes add up, so choose wisely how you spend your time.

-Q: What is your favorite part about your current role as a Grant Writer for the Utah Food Bank?
+Q: What is your favorite part of your current role in Corporate Partnerships for the Huntsman Foundation?

 Q: What skills did you learn as a humanities student that prepared you for your career?